 By 10.20am Eugene was ashore, taking tea and refreshments in the Alvear Cafe on the Rua Rio Branco, before strolling on past the Municipal Theatre, (“very like the Opera House in Paris”) and the Senate.
 He took a tram part way up the Corcovado, but found there was a two-hour wait for the next train to the top – where the famous Christ the Redeemer statue was still only a pile of bricks.
 Instead, he marvelled at the lizards, a spider the size of his hand and three people with long nets catching six-inch blue butterflies (“They make beautiful ash-trays”).
 After that he caught a taxi and went to the Botanical Gardens, where he admired the famous avenue of 100 palms, and then treated himself to an icecream soda before returning to the ship in a bum-boat under its own sail, for 10 Milreis (about 6 shillings, or a day’s pay for a sailor).
 “And arrived back five minutes before the Mate.
 There was a loud shout from all hands as I hove in sight.”

 Captain William Davies died in the night, aged 61.
 The telegram to his wife with the first indication that he was ill followed the next day by a second, with the shocking news of his death.

-All the apprentices and “Sails”, Henry Robertson, were invited to the funeral in Rio’s English cemetery, but there is no description of it in Eugene’s diaries and no photograph.
-Only six of them were required to collect the body from the hospital.
-Left to kick kick his heels in the agent’s office for an hour with Bill and Sails, Eugene immediately recognised a fellow Old Marlburian by his old school tie, and struck up a chat.
+All the apprentices and “Sails”, Henry Robertson, were invited to the brief funeral in Rio’s English cemetery, but there is no description of it in Eugene’s diaries.
+Only six of them were needed to collect the body from the hospital.
+Eugene, left to kick his heels in the agent’s office for an hour with Bill and old Sails, recognised a passing Old Marlburian by his school tie, and struck up a chat.